Stone Age Settlements

-As part of your trip to Lullymore you’ll get the chance to meet a see a Neolithic farmstead and meet a “New Stone Age” man and learn about his way of life.
+Stone Age Settlements: As part of your trip to Lullymore you will get to meet a “New Stone Age” man and learn about his way of life.
 New for 2016, experience firsthand the wonder of the sunlight entering the Newgrange Passage Tomb as it has done annually on the Winter Solstice for the past 5000 years.

 ‘The Neolithic Period’ or New Stone Age was the final stage of cultural evolution and technological development among prehistoric humans.
 It is considered an important period in Irish history as the people of this era were the first farmers in Ireland,6000 years ago, and laid the foundation of a lasting civilisation in this land.
-A visit to Newgrange illustrates perfectly how advanced this people were.
+A visit to Newgrange illustrates perfectly how advanced these people were.

-Many ancient writings refer to Newgrange as the burial place of Aengus, a King of the Tautha de Danann.
+Many ancient writings refer to Newgrange as the burial place of Aengus, a King of the Tuatha de Danann.
 The Tuatha de Danann are the tribe closely associated with the Fairies in Ireland.